 - Those technically agnostic at the payments level but from a marketing standpoint attempted to drive their merchants wherever possible to the reseller’s preferred payments partner.

 Zeigler: As the market evolves, payments requirements change – it might be omnichannel functionality, mobile payments, tokenization or validated p2pe.
 Processors and software developers add this functionality in different timeframes than their competitors.
 And some never even really support the specific vertical market the merchant operates in.
-Merchants need to take advantage of evolving payment option demands from their customers and can’t be restricted by either their POS system or the payments provider that they may be forced to use.
+Merchants need to take advantage of evolving payment option demands from their customers and can’t be restricted by their POS system or the payments provider that they may be forced to use.
 But a typical reason is simply about customer service.

 Successful merchants change suppliers when they no longer receive the customer service they need.
 And just like any other supplier, some payments companies do not provide good support.
 Merchants need to be able to make those adjustments as necessary and will rely on their POS provider to enable those adjustments.
 Suppose the POS provider isn’t able/willing to accommodate the merchant’s move to another processor.
 In that case, they’ll quickly find themselves in a situation where they’re either scrambling for a solution to keep the merchant’s business or being replaced by an alternative solution/provider that can accommodate the merchant’s requirements.

 Zeigler: One size fits all POS/payment solutions rarely scale past a single vertical.
-The reality is that virtually every vertical market has a feature-set that’s unique to its space.
+The reality is that virtually every vertical market has a feature set that’s unique to its space.
 For restaurants, minimum requirements are EMV tip adjustments, incremental authorization for bar tabs, and mobile payments.
 In contrast, grocery merchants require features like line-item detail, FSA and EBT/eWIC from their solution providers.
 Unattended, retail, fast-casual, parking, healthcare, lodging, etc., all have unique requirements.
 Without the basic features tailored to their vertical, merchants won’t be able to provide the customer experience consumers have come to expect.
 So, a Point of Sale provider needs to know the vertical in which they’re marketing their solution and partner with a payments provider that can accommodate their needs across multiple processing platforms.

 Zeigler: 74% of the VARs that work with Datacap carry two or more POS systems as part of their standard offering.
 This allows the VAR to cover multiple verticals by offering at least one dedicated POS system for each market.
-Additionally, because each processor has its own vertical focus, it becomes more critical for VARs to remain flexible regarding the processing platforms they can offer their merchant customers.
+Additionally, because each processor has a unique vertical focus, it becomes more critical for VARs to remain flexible regarding the processing platforms they can offer their merchant customers.

 Of course, VARs need to be sure that all of their supported POS/software developers are agnostic at the payments level, either with comprehensive direct interfaces to all of the major platforms or through a credible third-party payments provider that is also agnostic at the processor level.
 Ideally, the VAR and software developer could leverage the same third-party payments solutions provider for all POS systems they support to standardize sales and support activity on one payments interface.